-Report on the Internal Financial Controls Over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls under Clause (i) of sub-section 3 of Section 143 of the Companies Act.
+2013 ('the Act')

-We have audited the internal financial controls over financial reporting of Dharani Finance Limited ("the Company") as of March 31, 2022 in conjunction with our audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of Dharani Finance Limited ('the Company") as of March 31, 2023 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.